Jay0505/Semantic-Segmentation-using-FCN/README.md

 # Semantic-Segmentation-using-FCN

 In this project, i aim to perform semantic segmentation on the images.
-Dataset being used in this project is COCO dataset.
+Dataset being used in this project is Kitty Road dataset.
-This project is not yet completed, will update the details once it is completed.